dinggulblog/Dinggul/GUIDELINE.md

 ```
 * SECRET_KEY: Key used for signing up
 * GA_MEASUREMENT_ID: Key used for GA cookies

-<br><br>
-This file consists environment variables that are needed in frontend system.
+This file consists environment variables that are needed in backend system.
 ```
 COOKIE_SECRET
 MONGO_ATLAS_CONNECT_URL